What Are the Mandatory Minimum Sentences for Drugs?

 Being charged with a federal drug crime could mean a serious punishment if the accused is found guilty.
 In Texas, there are mandatory minimum sentences for someone found guilty of a federal drug crime.

-- drug conspiracy (knowingly agree to violate drug laws); and,
+- Drug conspiracy (knowingly agreeing to violate drug laws)

 The most common type of federal charge occurs when the offense involves crossing state lines.
 When this happens, it would be difficult for one state jurisdiction to charge the individual and not have the other state or states do it, so that is why the case is taken to the federal level.